Meet Tiffany Kay

 I’m inspired in so many ways by my family, nature, and fabric... and lose track of time when my creativity flows figuring out fun new things to make.
-I enjoy various mediums to express my creativity such as cooking, painting and photography -- but my deep passion lies in sewing and upholstery.
+I enjoy various mediums to express my creativity such as cooking, painting and photography and of course upholstery and custom sewing-- but my deep passions lies in using my clairvoyance to help people see how beautiful they are, how empowered they are, and to help them with any level of growth in this life, through the hardest moments.
+I have the best time seeing how beautiful we all are.

 My decision to launch Tiffany Kay Expressions offers me the opportunity to share my passions and talents with you in a meaningful way.
 I bring an authentic approach to transforming your furniture and bringing your ideas to life.